patricklizon/interpreter-in-go/readme.md

 The interpreter walks through the parse tree and executes each operation as it goes.
 This could involve doing calculations, running functions, or manipulating data.

+## Terminology

+**Token** - is a single, meaningful unit of information within a program.
+Tokens can be thought of as the indivisible "words" in the language.

+**Lexical analysis** - is the process of converting a sequence of characters into a sequence of tokens.

+**Parsing** - is the process of analyzing a string of symbols, either in natural language, computer languages or data structures, conforming to the rules of a formal grammar.

+**Expression** - is a combination of one or more explicit values, constants, variables, operators, and functions that the programming language interprets and computes to produce another value.

+**Abstract syntax tree (AST)** - is a tree representation of the abstract syntactic structure of source code written in a programming language.
+Each node of the tree denotes a construct occurring in the source code.

+**prefix operator** - is an operator that is written before its operand.
+Prefix operators include unary logical `not` and arithmetic `minus` operators.

+**infix operator** - is an operator that is written between its operands.
+Infix operators include arithmetic operators, such as addition, and logical operators, such as `and` and `or`.

+**postfix operator** - is an operator that is written after its operand.
+Postfix operators include the `increment` and `decrement` operators.

+**precedence** - is a collection of rules that reflect conventions about which procedures to perform first in order to evaluate a given mathematical expression.

+**associativity** - is a property of some binary operations.
+It describes in which order operators of the same precedence are evaluated.

+**binary operator** - is an operator that operates on two operands and manipulates them to return a result.

+**binary expression** - is an expression that has two operands and one operator.